Borscht: Garnishes and sides

 Chopped herbs are often sprinkled on the surface of the soup; dill is most common, but parsley, chives or scallion are often added as well.
 Individual helpings may be spiced up with minced hot peppers or garlic.
-Many kinds of borscht are served over halves or quarters of hard-boiled chicken or quail eggs.
+Many types of borscht are served over halves or quarters of hard-boiled chicken or quail eggs.
 Navy beans, broad beans or string beans are also a common addition.

 Meat, removed from the stock on which the borscht was based, may be cut into smaller chunks and either added back into the soup or served on the side with horseradish or mustard.
 Bacon and sausages are also commonly used as borscht garnishes.
 Borscht based on bone stock may be served Old Polish style, with marrow from the bones.

-Some kinds of the soup, such as Poltava borscht, may be served with halushky, or thick noodles of wheat or buckwheat flour.
+Some types of soup, such as Poltava borscht, may be served with halushky, or thick noodles of wheat or buckwheat flour.
 Siberian borscht is eaten with boiled meatballs (frikadelki) of minced beef and onion.
 In Poland and parts of western Ukraine, borscht is typically ladled over uszka, or bite-sized ear-shaped dumplings made from pasta dough wrapped around mushroom, buckwheat or meat filling.
 Mushroom-filled uszka are particularly associated with Polish Christmas Eve borscht.

 Borscht, like any other soup in East Slavic cuisines, is seldom eaten by itself, but rather accompanied by a side dish.
 At a minimum, spoonfuls of borscht are alternated with bites of a slice of bread.
 Buckwheat groats or boiled potatoes, often topped with pork cracklings, are other simple possibilities, but a range of more involved sides exists as well.

 In Ukraine, borscht is often accompanied with pampushky, or savory, puffy yeast-raised rolls glazed with oil and crushed garlic.
 In Russian cuisine, borscht may be served with any of assorted side dishes based on tvorog, or the East European variant of farmer cheese, such as vatrushki, syrniki or krupeniki.
 Vatrushki are baked round cheese-filled tarts; syrniki are small pancakes wherein the cheese is mixed into the batter; and a krupenik is a casserole of buckwheat groats baked with cheese.